-Based on their determined financial need, the Direct Loan Program allows graduate students to borrow low-interest federally subsidized funds.
-Students can also obtain unsubsidized loans regardless of need.
+Based on their determined financial need, the Direct Loan Program allows graduate students to borrow low-interest federally unsubsidized funds based on need.
 Repayment begins six month after the student graduates or ceases to be enrolled.

 The Geer Loan Program is funded through a private trust donation to the Mayagüez Campus.
 It provides 5 percent interest loans for up to a maximum yearly amount of \$ 1,000 based on financial need.
 Repayment begins 46 days after the loan proceeds are disbursed.